 Competitors may perform from memory or from music in the competition.
 In the case of vocal and Speech candidates, it should be remembered that part of the assessment of the performance concerns communication with the audience and performing from a copy of music/text may prevent candidates from achieving this criterion to the fullest extent.

 Competitors should be accompanied by a single instrument in sympathy with the performance; vocalists may accompany themselves.
-In the case of vocal candidates only, CD backing tracks are permissible.
+In the case of vocal and Speech candidates only, CD backing tracks are permissible.
 However, the backing track must not contain the part being performed by the competitor; in such cases where the backing track does contain the part being performed by the competitor, the judges will disqualify such candidates from the competition.

 There may be occasions when the context of a performance does not require an accompaniment e.g. in the context of traditional folksongs or music written expressly for solo instrumental performance such as J. S. Bach’s Cellos Suites.
 In such cases, candidates would not be expected to ‘manufacture’ an accompaniment never intended by the composer.

 A grand piano will be provided for competitors or accompanists of the competition.
 No other instrument will be provided.

 It should be noted that competitors offering solo piano do not require an accompaniment.
 Competitors offering solo piano should not have any other instrument playing.
 This would make the performing ensemble a duo, trio, quartet etc. and would not satisfy the competition criteria of ‘solo instrumental performance’.